postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 ### Setting instructions for next billing cycle

-To set instructions about what will happen at the end of your current billing cycle, navigate to your [billing dashboard](https://go.postman.co/billing/overview) and select **Set instructions** on the right under your subtotal.
+To set instructions about what will happen at the end of your current billing cycle, open your [billing dashboard](https://go.postman.co/billing/overview) and select **Set instructions** on the right under your subtotal.

 <img alt="Set instructions in billing dashboard" src="https://assets.postman.com/postman-docs/billing-overview-set-instructions-v9.1.jpg"/>